-- Unfortunately, no. Each of our concrete products are custom made, and while every one of our artisans follows the same guidelines for color-mixing, the pouring of the concrete will actually determine the specific hue of the finished product.
+- Unfortunately, no. Each of our concrete products is custom made, and while every one of our artisans follows the same guidelines for color-mixing, the pouring of the concrete will actually determine the specific hue of the finished product.
 Therefore, if we send you a color sample, it will not be a true representation of your concrete accent.
 The colors that we feature online are the closest examples of your chosen shade.

 Rest assured that if you order multiples of one color (taupe, for example), the fire bowls will match each other, but there will be specific areas of each feature that show a variance in texture and blending.
 For example, the color on the lip of one fire bowl may appear slightly bolder in certain areas than the next.
 This is not a flaw; rather, it is an indication of quality and perfection.
 This is 100% assurance that your concrete fire bowl was handcrafted.

 - Our precast proprietary mixture is a heavy-duty alternative to inferior blends of concrete that sometimes crack and crumble away.
 This concrete blend is a high tensile mix that allows enhanced resistance to weather.